eclipse-n4js/n4js/lsp-clients/n4js-vscode-extension/README.md

 --->

-#VSCode LSP extension for N4JS
+# VSCode LSP extension for N4JS

+This extension adds language support for [N4JS](https://www.eclipse.org/n4js/) to [Visual Studio Code](https://code.visualstudio.com/) using the Language Server Protocol ([LSP](https://microsoft.github.io/language-server-protocol/)).

+## N4JS

+N4JS is a general-purpose programming language based on ECMAScript Version 5, and ECMAScript 2015 is supported to a great extent.
+It adds a static type system as reliable as that of Java, but with the flexibility of JavaScript.
+The language provides built-in support for state-of-the-art programming paradigms such as dependency injection and test support.
-For more information about N4JS, please refer to the official [project home](https://numberfour.github.io/n4js).
+For more information about N4JS, please refer to the official [project home](https://www.eclipse.org/n4js/).

 ## Create distributable VSCode extension package